 While visiting recreation sites and trails, you can expect to encounter a number of different land-management activities across the landscape.

-Recreation sites provide a simple, rustic camping experience.
+Recreation sites are used for many different purposes.
+The majority provide a simple, rustic camping experience.
 Generally located in remote areas and accessed by gravel forestry roads, recreation sites provide only basic facilities, such as fire rings, picnic tables, outhouses, and, where appropriate, boat-launching ramps.
 Potable water and electricity are not available.
 At a limited number of recreation sites with on-site operators, supervisory services are provided.

 These sites are managed through partnerships with recreation groups, community organizations, First Nations, private citizens, local governments and forest companies.
 Camping fees are charged to pay for the services provided by the agreement holder.
 Services may include supervision, daily maintenance, and facility/structure maintenance.

 These sites are managed through partnership agreements or maintenance contracts.
 No fees are charged for the services provided because the agreement holder can reduce or recover the costs by alternative means (e.g., volunteers), or the B.C.
 Government covers the cost of the maintenance contract.

 Amenities at recreation sites and trails vary from location to location.
 Typical amenities and services at a site may include:

 - Fire Rings